changkun/modern-cpp-tutorial/book/en-us/07-thread.md

 }
 ```

-Of course, not all types provide atomic operations because the feasibility of atomic operations depends on the architecture of the CPU and whether the type structure being instantiated satisfies the memory alignment requirements of the architecture, so we can always pass Std::atomic<T>::is_lock_free` to check if the atom type needs to support atomic operations, for example:
+Of course, not all types provide atomic operations because the feasibility of atomic operations depends on the architecture of the CPU and whether the type structure being instantiated satisfies the memory alignment requirements of the architecture, so we can always pass `std::atomic<T>::is_lock_free` to check if the atom type needs to support atomic operations, for example:

 ```cpp
 #include <atomic>